11 Ways to Beat Symptoms of Seasonal Affective Disorder

 Utilize light therapy

-Light has the ability to affect our biological rhythms and hormonal balance, our moods and energy levels, and has great implications for our circadian cycles, which can directly tie into our health and well-being.
-There are even indications that light therapy can raise the effectiveness of medication regimens and that different wavelengths of light affect our minds in different ways.
+Light has the ability to affect our biological rhythms and hormonal balance, our moods and energy levels.
+There are even indications that therapy, specifically light therapy, can raise the effectiveness of medication regimens and that different wavelengths of light affect our minds in different ways.
 “Lately, I’ve been using a Philips Blue Light in the morning for about 20 to 30 minutes, which uses LED smart bulbs to simulate natural light, whether it be crisp white light reminding you of a spring breeze, the warm white light of a summer sun, or the ice cool daylight of winter,” says Stutland.
 “Researchers believe this type of light causes a chemical change in the brain that lifts your mood and eases other symptoms of SAD.”
-Next, read up on how countries with the shortest days beat seasonal depression.
+Use white light, 10 thousand lux, about 30 mins per day, via a SAD lamp.
+(Here are the 10 best light therapy lamps on Amazon.)